kulkarni-anish/amul-stock-bot/README.md

 1. **Push your code to GitHub.**
 2. **Add your secrets** (`EMAIL`, `PASSWORD`, `TO_EMAIL`, `PINCODE`) in your repo's Settings → Secrets and variables → Actions.
-3. **Add the provided workflow file** in `.github/workflows/stock-check.yml` to run the script every 10 minutes.
+3. **Add the provided workflow file** in `.github/workflows/stock-check.yml` to run the script every 12 hours.

 ---

 ## Security
 - **Never commit your real `.env` file or app passwords.**
 - Use GitHub Secrets for sensitive data in CI/CD.

----

-## Troubleshooting
-- If you get authentication errors, make sure you are using an App Password and have enabled 2FA on your Gmail account.
-- If Selenium cannot find ChromeDriver, ensure it is installed and in your PATH.
-- For merge or push errors, see the GitHub/Git troubleshooting section above.

 ---